supplementary materials

 Symmetry codes: (i) x+1/2, y1/2, z+1/2; (ii) x+1, y1, z+1.

 The authors gratefully acknowledge the IIT Indore–Agilent Technologies–Aimil Summer Fellowship Programme on X-ray Crystallography.
-We are also grateful to the Single-Crystal X-Ray Diffraction Facility at the Sophisticated Instrumentation Centre (SIC), IIT Indore [For access to facilities, or for carrying out the data collection?].
+PR and AB would like to thank Agilent Technologies and Aimil Ltd for providing the fellowship.
+The authors acknowledge the Single-Crystal Diffraction Facility at the Sophisticated X-ray Instrumentation Centre (SIC), IIT Indore.